-Users will have additional considerations when linking the PRPL file to obtain job characteristics for third Panel 23 respondents.
-This is because a job may have ended on or before 2018 and therefore only exist in 2018 Jobs PUF (HC-203).
-As with prior years, some jobs for the second year panel, Panel 24, may have ended on or before 2019 and therefore only exist in 2019 Jobs PUF (HC-211).
+Users will have additional considerations when linking the PRPL file to obtain the characteristics of jobs for Panel 23, Panel 24, and Panel 25 respondents.
+This is because a job may have ended on or before 2020 and therefore not exist in 2021 Jobs PUF (HC-227).
+Consequently, a job may only exist in previous releases of the Jobs PUF as follows: